Nicholas and Alexandra

-Nicholas and Alexandra is a 1971 British epic historical drama film directed by Franklin J. Schaffner, from a screenplay by James Goldman and Edward Bond based on Robert K. Massie's 1967 book of the same name.
-It tells the story of the last ruling Russian monarch, Tsar Nicholas II of Russia (Michael Jayston), and his wife, Tsarina Alexandra (Janet Suzman), from 1904 until their deaths in 1918.
-The ensemble cast includes Tom Baker as Grigori Rasputin, Laurence Olivier as Sergei Witte, Brian Cox as Leon Trotsky, Ian Holm as Vasily Yakovlev, Vivian Pickles as Nadezhda Krupskaya, and Irene Worth as The Queen Mother Marie Fedorovna.
+Nicholas and Alexandra is a 1971 British epic historical drama film directed by Franklin J. Schaffner and produced by Sam Spiegel, from a screenplay by James Goldman and Edward Bond.
+It is based upon Robert K. Massie's 1967 biography of the last ruling Russian monarch, Tsar Nicholas II of Russia (Michael Jayston), and his wife, Tsarina Alexandra (Janet Suzman).
+The film tells the story of the royal couple from 1904, through the First World War and the Russian Revolution, until their deaths in 1918.

+The ensemble cast also features Tom Baker as Grigori Rasputin, Laurence Olivier as Sergei Witte, Harry Andrews as Nikolasha, Michael Redgrave as Sergey Sazonov, Michael Bryant as Vladimir Lenin, Brian Cox as Leon Trotsky, Ian Holm as Vasily Yakovlev, Vivian Pickles as Nadezhda Krupskaya, and Irene Worth as The Queen Mother Marie Fedorovna.
+Filming took place in Spain and Yugoslavia, and the musical score was composed by Richard Rodney Bennett.

 The film was theatrically released on 13 December 1971 by Columbia Pictures to mixed reviews and commercial failure, grossing $7 million on a $9 million budget.
 Regardless, the film received six nominations at the 44th Academy Awards, including for Best Picture and Best Actress (Suzman), and won two: Best Art Direction and Best Costume Design.

 Plot

 Tsarina Alexandra Feodorovna, wife of Tsar Nicholas II of Russia, gives birth to their fifth child and first son, Alexei.
 Despite pleas from Grand Duke Nicholas and Count Sergei Witte, Nicholas refuses to end the Russo-Japanese War or accept demands for a constitutional monarchy, believing that doing either will make him look weak and endanger the Romanov dynasty.
 As the war drags on, growing public unrest causes workers to march to the Winter Palace, hoping to present Nicholas with a petition demanding political representation.
 Soldiers open fire on the approaching crowd, killing hundreds.
 The resulting revolution forces Nicholas to create the Duma.

 At a birthday party for the Tsar's mother, Alexandra meets Grigori Rasputin, a self-proclaimed holy man, whom she later turns to for spiritual guidance after court physicians diagnose Alexei with haemophilia.
-As the years go by, the close relationship between the royal family and Rasputin, along with Rasputin's behavior, leads to public mockery of the royal family.
+As the years go by, the close relationship between the royal family and Rasputin, along with Rasputin's behaviour, leads to public mockery of the royal family.
 Nicholas eventually dismisses Rasputin from the court despite Alexandra's pleas to keep him.

 The Romanov Tercentenary celebrations take place, and a lavish tour across Imperial Russia follows, but resentment among the impoverished persists.
-Amidst the national festivities, Russian prime minister Stolypin is assassinated.
-Nicholas responds by executing the assassins, allowing the police to terrorize the peasants, and closing the Duma.
+Amidst the national festivities, Russian prime minister Pyotr Stolypin is assassinated.
+Nicholas responds by executing the assassins, allowing the police to terrorise the peasants, and closing the Duma.

-After a fall at the Spała Hunting Lodge, Alexei experiences a severe bleeding attack, and it is believed he will die.
+After falling down at the Spała Hunting Lodge, Alexei experiences a severe bleeding attack, and it is believed he will die.
 Alexandra sends a telegram to Rasputin, who responds with prayer and instructions for the doctors to leave Alexei alone.
 His recovery is credited to Rasputin's intervention, and he is allowed to return to the imperial household.